samfeldstein/personal-site-astro/src/pages/index.md

 ---
 layout: ../layouts/DefaultPage.astro
 title: This is my website.
 There are many like it, but this one is mine.
-tabTitle: Home
+key: Home
 updated: June 25, 2024
 toc: true
 ---

 Hi, I’m **Sam Feldstein**.
 I used to want to be an [author](#published-writing), but lately I'm more interested in web design.
 I'm fond of [blogs](#blogroll), [movies](https://letterboxd.com/HoogoSteeglitz/), and [photography](https://www.instagram.com/seldstein/).

-I'm available for **hire** as a contract web developer.
+I'm **available for hire** as a contract web developer.
 My skills are probably best suited to small business and personal sites.
 I most recently built the site for [Prairie Rose Arena](https://prairierosearena.com/).

 ## Contact & Social